 What Happens to Alcohol in the Body?

-When a person ingests greater amounts of alcohol than the liver can sufficiently process at one time, the alcohol will build up in the bloodstream.
+The buildup of alcohol in the bloodstream occurs when a person consumes more alcohol than their liver can effectively process in one go.
 The amount of alcohol in the blood is commonly referred to as a person’s blood alcohol concentration, or BAC.
 A person’s BAC is easily measurable with the use of a breathalyzer or through a blood test.

-While 90% to 95% of alcohol is broken down by the liver, the remaining 5% to 10% will be eliminated in other ways, primarily through the lungs, sweat and urine.
+Although the majority of alcohol is broken down by the liver, around 5% to 10% will be removed through other means, such as sweating, urination, and exhalation.

 Alcohol Detection in Urine